Trajectory Range Visibility

-Observe that there can be cases in which a segment in $\nu$ is \textit{partially} visible for $q$.
-So, the challenge we mentioned for the straight forward solution, regarding having infinite number of points between two endpoints of a segment, appears again.
-To resolve this, let $\varepsilon$ be a given tolerable error rate.
-To estimate the visible area on a segment, we use the binary search idea as follows: Consider the endpoints of the segment as $e_s$ and $e_e$.
+Observe that there can be cases in which a segment in $\nu$ is \textit{partially} visible to $q$.
+So, the challenge mentioned for the straightforward solution, regarding having an infinite number of points between two endpoints of a segment, appears again.
+To resolve it, let $\varepsilon$ be a given tolerable error rate.
+To estimate the visible area on a segment, $\VRT$ uses the binary search idea as follows: Consider the endpoints of the segment as $e_s$ and $e_e$.
 Pick the middle point between $e_s$ and $e_e$ and call it $e_m$.
-W.l.o.g suppose that $e_e$ is not visible but $e_s$ is.
+W.l.o.g suppose that $e_e$ is not visible, but $e_s$ is.
 Then, if $e_m$ is also not visible, set $e_e = e_m$ and calculate a new $e_m$.
 Similarly, if $e_m$ is visible, change $e_s = e_m$ and calculate the new $e_m$.
-The procedure would stop only if the euclidean distance between $e_s$ and $e_e$ is less than or equal to $\varepsilon$.
-It is clear that the running time of this procedure is bounded by $\mathcal{O}(\log n \cdot \log (d / \varepsilon))$ i.e. $\mathcal{O}(\log n \cdot \log 1 / (\varepsilon \cdot L))$.
-The $\mathcal{O}(\log n)$ term is because we require a ray-shooting query each time we check the visibility of $e_m$.
-However, we set the length of a \textit{small} segment as $d = 1 / L$.
-So, choosing $\varepsilon$ carefully to be $1 / L \leq \varepsilon$, would nullify the need for performing a binary search operation, and we can return $e_m$.
-Namely, as an estimate for the intersection point that is within a factor of $\varepsilon$ of the exact intersection point.
-To extract the time intervals in which $\tau^{'}_{r}$ becomes visible for $q$ (similarly, $\tau^{'}_{q}$ for $r$), we can pick a strategy as follows: As $v_q(t) = C_0$ and $v_r(t) = C_1$, it is easy to define the \textit{timestamp} for each moving entity.
+The procedure stops only if the euclidean distance between $e_s$ and $e_e$ is less than or equal to $\varepsilon$.
+Therefore, $e_m$ can be returned as an estimate within a factor of $\varepsilon$ of the exact intersection point.
+To extract the time intervals in which $\tau^{*}_{r}$ becomes visible to $q$ (similarly, $\tau^{*}_{q}$ for $r$), $\VRT$ can pick a strategy as follows: As $v_q(t) = C_0$ and $v_r(t) = C_1$, it is easy to define the \textit{timestamp} for each moving entity.